asdf-community/asdf-php/README.md

 To install PHP on macOS, you'll need a set of packages [installed via homebrew](https://github.com/asdf-community/asdf-php/blob/248e9c6e2a7824510788f05e8cee848a62200b65/.github/workflows/workflow.yml#L52).

-You may want to install these packages using `upgrade` instead of `install` to ensure the latest version of all required packages is installed.

 There's also a set of optional packages which enable additional extensions to be enabled:

 ```